Vincenttrant/Timetable-Schedule/README.md

 # Timetable Schedule

-## This web application is an HTML/CSS, JavaScript, and Firebase-based schedule timetable generator.
+## This web application is an HTML/CSS, JavaScript, and Firebase-based schedule timetable generator. <a href="https://timetable-schedule.netlify.app/">Demo</a>

 ## The motivation behind the development of this project comes from my desire to provide a visually appealing application for organizing and managing college classes efficiently.
 Below are some notable features of the project.